Nirzaree/ShinyWebAppWithFormAndLeafletMap/README.md

     + Marker colors by variables
   4. Recaptcha for security

-Stepwise building of the webapp has been explained in this [post]().
+Stepwise building of the webapp has been explained in this [blog post](https://nirzaree.wordpress.com/2020/10/11/building-a-webapp-for-data-collection-visualization-using-r-shiny/).

 Steps to get the code running:
   1. If you require any google maps api keys, then